tobywynne-mellor/wavr-app/README.md

 ## To-Do List
 - Lorenzo
-    1. favicon make round with transparency
-    2. wave.png

-## points to bring up at meeting (from Oscar)
-- sort the merge out from oscarUpdates and master
-	- transitions
+    - contribution.txt
-	- wind text
+- Toby

-## points to bring up at meeting (from Toby)
-- show loading text when tide is loading
     - redefine grid for weather so it looks good on safari
         - 3x3 grid
             - wrap both temps and icons in divs, display flex column
                 - 1st col 1 row 1
                 - 2nd col 1 row 2
             - compass, display flex column
                 - col 2, row 1 / span 2
             - weather icon, display flex
                 - col 3 row 1 / span 2
             - wind text
                 - col 1 / span 3, row 3

 ## points to bring up at meeting (from Lorenzo)
 - I'd remove the rating at the top near the location: it doesn't specify what it is, it might be not clear.